thled/namespacer/README.md

 [![MIT License][license-badge]][license]
 [![Rust][rust-badge]][rust]

-namespacer is a command line tool to automatically fix wrong `namespace` declarations in PHP files according to PSR-4.
+namespacer is a command line tool to automatically fix wrong `namespace` declarations in PHP files according to PSR-4 and PSR-12.

 ## Requirements